DindinYT37/roblox-stats-tracker/README.md

    - Go to your group's page
    - The group ID is in the URL: `https://www.roblox.com/groups/[groupId]/...`

-3. Update your configuration in `config.js`
+3. Update these values in `config.js`

 ## Usage

 Start the tracker:
 `npm start`

+Using Screen (recommended for servers):
+1. Install screen if not already installed:
+   - Ubuntu/Debian: `sudo apt-get install screen`
+   - CentOS/RHEL: `sudo yum install screen`

-Or use the provided shell script for running in a screen session:
+2. Start the tracker in a screen session:
    `./start.sh`

+3. Detach from the screen session: Press `Ctrl+A` then `D`
+4. Reattach to the session later: `screen -r tracker`
+5. List all screen sessions: `screen -ls`

 ## Data Format